 - Admission: free.

-- Return: If the return from Pszczyna on your bike seems too exhausting, you can avail of the services of Silesian Railways.
-Pszczyna is well connected to Katowice and bicycles are allowed to be carried on SK trains.
+- Return: If the return from Pszczyna on your bike seems too exhausting, you can avail of the services of Koleje Śląskie [Silesian Railways].
+Pszczyna is well connected to Katowice and bicycles are allowed to be carried on KŚ trains.
 The fare, including the bike, is about 15 zlotys and the journey is just over 30 minutes.

 Palace Park in Pszczyna: A Walk with History in the Background

 Nonetheless, we’ll be more interested in its enchanting surroundings.
-Within this 156 hectare area there is a beautiful park, arranged in the 2nd half of the 19th century in British style.
+Within this 156 hectare area, there is a beautiful park, arranged in the 2nd half of the 19th century in British style.
 It means that its appearance refers to the landscapes present in nature.
-For many years this complex has been enticing walkers with alleys interlacing picturesque lakes and cosy bridges thrown over lazily flowing rivers.
+For many years this complex has been enticing walkers with alleys interlacing picturesque lakes and cozy bridges thrown over lazily flowing rivers.

 Located on the Islet in the Palace Park (Park Palacowy) the Daisy Tea Room has been attracting crowds of tourists recently.
 There you’ll find a rich selection of teas, lemonades, coffees, and delicious cakes and desserts.
 Strongly recommended after an intense walk or bike ride!